 There are probably more hectic days than not when you may find it hard to even pray, let alone pray without ceasing!
 This phrase has always jumped out at me.
 I wanted to share what this phrase means to me and hope that you… Continue reading

-In the first Guided Life Ezine, I talked about a burning bush and how great it would be to hear God and have him show up in such a tangible and visual way.
+I so often think about Moses and the burning bush and how great it would be to hear God and have him show up in such a tangible and visual way.

 What I’ve learned is that God does speak when we pay attention, when we learn to be still and listen.